iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 - It is an open source solution.
 - It is widely used, especially in the Education sector.
 - It comes without any bells and whistles - meaning I can tinker with the configurations as much as like.

 ## Setting up Shibboleth and OpenLDAP like a BOSS

 This post consists mainly of my notes from this rather unusual challenge.
-It may also serve as a hands-on tutorial to install and configure OpenSAML, OpenLDAP and integrate it with the application's Single Sign-On (SSO) authentication mechanism.
+It may also serve as a hands-on tutorial to install and configure OpenSAML, OpenLDAP and integrate it with an application's Single Sign-On (SSO) authentication mechanism.

-The diagram below depicts the end of these setup guide:
+The diagram below depicts the end goal of this setup guide:

  ![SSO]({{ site.baseurl }}/assets/images/sso_flow.png)